cabrinha/cabrinha.github.io/_posts/2015-3-13-Creating-Bootable-Backups.md

 ## The Process

-First, you're going to need this little perl script called [nsync.pl](https://gist.github.com/internaught/9de95d15c46d317490ab).
+First, you're going to need this set of little perl scripts I like to call [nsync](https://github.com/internaught/nsync).

 This is what we'll use instead of the traditional rsync command.
 Hats off to Carl Flippin for writing the original version of this script.